Pita Gus Sowakula: 2016–18

-2019–present
+2019–2022

 Sowakula rejoined the Chiefs squad for their upcoming season after head coach Colin Cooper named his inclusion during the 2019 Super Rugby side announcement in October 2018.
 He made consecutive appearances from the reserves and started at both flanker and number 8 after being called up midway through the year once recovered from an injury that had him earlier sidelined.
 Sowakula scored his maiden Super Rugby try against the Reds in Hamilton and lead the game in most individual tackles with 25.
 He was also named in SANZAAR round fifteen team of the week after making the most tackles of any player, scoring a try and was the only forward in the round to make multiple clean breaks in his performance against the Reds.

 Near the end of his second season with the Chiefs, Sowakula made comment on possible selection for the Fiji national team for their 2019 Rugby World Cup squad.
 After discussions with coach John McKee, he chose not to make himself available.
 In August 2019, he received player of the match and picked up three Duane Monkley Medal points in his return to the Mitre 10 Cup competition with Taranaki against Manawatu.
 He would later overcome a minor injury sustained against Northland to be reselected for a Ranfurly Shield challenge against Otago midway into the season.
 Sowakula scored his fourth domestic try in a defeat to Waikato in Hamilton.

+In 2021, Sowakula had another great season for the Chiefs.
+Having earned a surprise call-up to the Chiefs midway through the 2018 season, the 1.95m, 110 kg power player has gone from strength to strength in 33 appearances for the club, being a standout in a losing cause in 2020, and now hitting his straps again on a comeback from injury.

+In 2022, Sowakulas was in excellent form for the Chiefs and lead him to being named in the All Blacks squad for the Ireland series.
+His impressive performances in 2018 earned him a full-time spot in the Chiefs and since then has been a regular face in the match day 23.
+His performances in the 2022 DHL Super Rugby Pacific Season has seen many take note of the powerful number 8, who impressed with his work-rate and explosive ball carrying.
+The All Blacks won the first test with Sowakula coming off the bench and scoring on his debut against Ireland as the All Blacks won 42-19.
+His second test appearance would be disappointing as the All Blacks lost 30-24.
+Sowakula had less of an impact knocking on a first up pass and was dropped for the 3rd test which was lost 32-22 to Ireland.

+The sacking of All Black assistant coaches Brad Mooar and John Plumtree in the aftermath of the Irish series and the hiring of Jason Ryan as forwards coach would impact Sowakula.